xunhongt/open-projects/Innohack 2022/README.md

 6. (Optional) Run *terraform-gitlab-init.sh* to Initialize Terraform Working Directory in Gitlab
 7. Terraform init --> Terraform plan --> Terraform Apply

 #### **Pros**
 - Terraform configuration templates can be stored in Gitlab, allowing version control of Cloud A/B infrastructure
 - Developers are able to integrate Cloud A/B infrastructure codes into their CI/CD pipeline, streamlining their application development process
-- Integrates pretty well with our existing Cloud Services (workflows triggered after deployment creation)
+- Integrates with our existing Cloud Services and processes (workflows triggered after deployment creation)

 #### **Cons**
 - Some of our catalog items are not IaC Compatible (e.g. Firewall as a Service).
 Will need to refactor the catalog items to achieve idempotency
-- only vra_deployment resource in VRA Terraform Provider is relevant, and is very limited in functionality (Day 2 custom actions like update deployment / add disk cannot be done through Terraform)
+- only vra_deployment resource in VRA Terraform Provider is relevant, and is very limited in functionality (Day 2 custom actions like update deployment / add disk are not supported through Terraform)
 - Additional effort is required to manage Terraform Modules for each catalog item, and to keep them in sync with our Cloud Services released on Cloud A/B
+- Developers would need to learn a new language (HCL) to create their own Terraform Configurations
-- Developers still need to spin up a jumphost server manaually to initialize their Terraform runtime (it's current practices now)
+- Developers still need to spin up a jumphost server manaually to initialize their Terraform runtime (it's the current practice now)

 You can refer to the exploration log [here](exploration-log/README.md#option-2-using-external-terraform-to-interface-with-vra).